whtdrgn101/api-testing-demo/README.md

 4. **Logging**: Use the provided SLF4J logging for debugging test execution.

 5. **Configuration**: Prefer environment variables for sensitive data (client secrets) over properties files.

+6. **Template Organization**: Organize templates by domain or feature (e.g., `templates/users/`, `templates/products/`).

+7. **Template Reusability**: Create base templates for common structures and use includes or composition for variations.

 ## License